 Reid was far too young to move across the country and stay by himself, so to keep their jobs and let Reid chase his dream, Grace and Chris bought a house near the school.
 Then, every month, the parents would trade positions.
 While Grace was with Reid, she worked from home, and Chris worked in the office on the other side of the country.
 When a month was up, Chris flew to be with Reid and worked from home, while Grace flew back to her job.

 I could not even imagine the kind of financial and marital stress this must have placed upon their family.
 That said, I am absolutely astonished at the sacrifices Grace and Chris have made, allowing their child the chance to follow his dreams.

 They didn’t try to change him.
 Nor did they try to make him into a scientist, or make him play football.
-Instead, they accepted Reid for who he was.
+Instead, they accepted that their children have different personalities.
+They let Reid follow his passions.
 Chris and Grace saw his talent and his drive, and that was all that mattered to them.

 So, parents, if your daughter doesn’t like dolls and your son doesn’t want to play sports, don’t get discouraged and try to make them change.

 I promise you, they won’t.
 If your children have different personalities, the only thing that will cause is conflict.